Vonage/vonage-node-sdk/packages/sms/v2_TO_v3_MIGRATION_GUIDE.md

 ## Installation

 The package name has changed and is now a companion to the core Vonage Node SDK.
-You can continue to use the `@vonage/server-sdk` package or now use the Numbers SDK as a standalone package.
+You can continue to use the `@vonage/server-sdk` package or now use the SMS SDK as a standalone package.
 If you would like to continue to use the full SDK, update the version number to `^3.0` and follow this migration guide.

 If you would like to use this SDK as a standalone package, you can install it using: